 Marijuana-friendly states ask Congress to make banking legal for the weed industry

-Expanding into new markets, Namely adds former Box exec, Graham Younger, as President
+Expanding into new markets, Namely adds former Box exec, Graham Younger, as president

 Recreational marijuana might be having its moment, but that doesn’t mean that all the kinks are worked out.
-Due to laws that still classify it as an illicit substance on the federal level, the banking industry has yet to warm up to the burgeoning weed business for fear of criminal liability.
+Because of laws that still classify it as an illicit substance on the federal level, the banking industry has yet to warm up to the burgeoning weed business for fear of criminal liability.

-To alleviate those fears, a bipartisan group of 18 attorneys general from states with recreational and medical marijuana wants to bring the industry’s financial side out of the shadows and they’re asking Congress for help in a new letter:
+To alleviate those fears, a bipartisan group of 18 attorneys general from states with recreational and medical marijuana wants to bring the industry’s financial side out of the shadows, and they’re asking Congress for help in a new letter:

-This would bring billions of dollars into the banking sector, and give law enforcement the ability to monitor these transactions.”
+This would bring billions of dollars into the banking sector, and give law enforcement the ability to monitor these transactions.

 The weed industry still largely relies on cash — every dispensary has an ATM in the corner — but a few creative solutions exist.
 One, a company called CanPay, heralds itself as the “first legitimate debit payment solution for the cannabis industry,” offering consumers an app-based debit account linked to their regular banking accounts that circumvents the laws that discourage banks from working with marijuana retailers.